 So what makes the Game of Life so special?
 It is a low-pressure way for students to explore what their financial future could look like after graduation.
 Plus, because students do it in their first year, everyone has plenty of time to reevaluate their goals and sharpen their personal finance skills over their remaining years at Champlain.
 They will graduate having a personal budget allocation plan already in place.

 Champlain College has made quality personal finance education an essential and mandatory part of their curriculum.
 The Game of Life falls under Champlain’s unique InSight program—a four-year career and financial education that’s overseen by Champlain’s Career Collaborative.
-InSight teaches students the skills and strategies to position themselves in their careers and manage their personal finances.
+InSight teaches students the skills and strategies to position themselves in their careers and manage their personal finances and wellness.
 It ensures every student graduates with:

 - A professional résumé and cover letter targeted to the student’s career goals.